Stargnite/printf/README.md

 Function files used to run various tests on the _printf Function.

 Authors
-Emmanuel Augustine Effiong
+Emmanuel Augustine Effiong and Tobi Amoo-sobayo
-Tobi Amoo-sobayo